Trương Tiến Anh

-Trương Tiến Anh (born 25 April 1999) is a Vietnamese professional footballer who plays as a winger for V.League 1 club Thể Công-Viettel and the Vietnam national team.
+Trương Tiến Anh (born 25 April 1999) is a Vietnamese professional footballer who plays as a winger or right back for V.League 1 club Ninh Bình and the Vietnam national team.

 Club career

-Tiến Anh began his career at Viettel FC, making his professional debut in 2019 and was part of the 2020 V.League 1 winning team.
+Tiến Anh began his career at Viettel, making his professional debut in 2018 and was part of the 2020 V.League 1 winning team.
 He is a versatile player, being able to operate as a winger and a wing back.
 He has been compared to that of former striker Trương Việt Hoàng by Vietnamese media.

+On 10 December 2025, Tiến Anh signed for V.League 1 fellow Ninh Bình for an undisclosed transfer fee.